ufukusubutun/Reordering_Switch/docs/exp_run.md

 # Running The Experiment

-At this stage, it is assumed that, you have a Cloudlab experiments reserved and running, cloned the repository into the work directory and have the TCP flow size traces (`data_gen.zip`) ready in your work directory of `~/Reordering_Switch`.
+At this stage, it is assumed that, you have a Cloudlab experiment reserved and running, cloned the repository into the work directory and have the TCP flow size traces (`data_gen.zip`) ready in your work directory of `~/Reordering_Switch`.
 If you haven't done so, please [go back](https://github.com/ufukusubutun/Reordering_Switch#trace-generation) and complete those steps.

 ## Setting up the workspace